mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 and annual maintenance, and occasional battle damage, they might start to wonder if ownership was really such a good idea.

 Take heart, weary Travellers!
-Your ship’s most important assets are the cavernous space on the lower deck, where all manner of valuable goods may be stored, and the empty staterooms on its upper deck.
+Your ship's most important assets are the cavernous space on the lower deck, where all manner of valuable goods may be stored, and the empty staterooms on its upper deck.
 Both promise to deliver wealth and prosperity beyond your wildest dreams.